coke/raku-uni/README.md

     ∞ - U+00221E - INFINITY [Sm]
     § - U+0000A7 - SECTION SIGN [Po]

+## -b (Bunny)

+Given a character, generate a bunny holding the character:

+    # uni -b 221E

+TODO

 # ACKNOWLEDGEMENTS

 This is a re-implementation of the Perl 5 module of the same name, by RJBS: Check out his module for the continued history.